Resources

 2. Research is Ceremony: Indigenous Research Methods by Shawn Wilson

 Indigenous researchers are knowledge seekers who work to progress Indigenous ways of being, knowing and doing in a modern and constantly evolving context.
-This book describes a research paradigm shared by Indigenous scholars in Canada and Australia, and demonstrates how this paradigm can be put into practice.
+This book describes a research paradigm that Indigenous scholars in Canada and Australia share and demonstrates how to put this paradigm into practice.

 3. Decolonizing Methodologies by Linda Tuhiwai Smith